An episiotomy is a minor incision made during childbirth to widen the opening of the vagina.

 What to Expect

-Most women heal without problems, although it may take many weeks.
+Most women heal after an episiotomy without problems, although it may take many weeks.

 Your stitches do not need to be removed.
 Your body will absorb them.
 You can return to normal activities when you feel ready, such as light office work or house cleaning.
 Wait 6 weeks before you: